1 Day Trip In Pontian, Johor

 Things to do in Tanjung Piai National Park:

 - Go up the observation towers for a better view.

 - Take photos of at the jetty (the southernmost point of Asia)

 Sri Tanjung Leisure Farm is an open eco-farm park that can sesame family bonding.
 It provides a great opportunity for visitors to have close contact with local wildlife as well as tropical plants.

-Even though the farm is quite small, the visitors are amazed at how the operator made use of the limited area to offer as much activities as they can.
-All these activities have high educational value.
+Even though the farm is quite small, the visitors are amazed at how the operator made use of the limited area to offer as many activities as they can.
+All these activities have a high educational value.
 So, the farm offers are many things for adults and children to learn.

 Things to do in Sri Tanjung Leisure Farm: